cesium12/solver-tools/data/codes/README.rst

 `airports-us-major.txt`
     A list of major US airports.

+`amino.txt`
+    Amino acids -- even the obscure ones -- and their 3-letter and 1-letter
+    codes.

 `country.txt`
     A list of ISO 3166-1 country names and corresponding two-letter country codes.
 Note that the Vatican is listed twice, once under